arvvoid/a500kybhid/README.md

 ## TODO

-- [ ] Implement 4 slots for macro recording and replay
+- [ ] Add an optional Piezo Buzzer to the Leonardo to produce tones for better macro recording user feedback
-- [ ] Add auto-repeat keys function
-- [ ] Create some predefined useful macros